Unturned-Official-Discord/U3-Support-Knowledgebase/README.md

 # Unturned Support KnowledgeBase
-The purpose of this repository is to guide self sufficient users and support staff in resolving issues with know and generally effective solutions
+The purpose of this repository is to guide self sufficient users and support staff in resolving issues with known and generally effective solutions

 ## Basic Troubleshooting
 ---